All posts

 TFX (Taxes for Expats)Partial$4504.9 (~500 reviews)20-year track record, 190+ countries

-Bright!Tax bundles FBAR and FATCA into packages (saving vs. à la carte), but Form 5472 for foreign-owned LLCs is not a prominently advertised service.
-The 4.0 Trustpilot (lowest among dedicated expat firms) reflects complaints about communication delays and pricing surprises.
+Bright!Tax bundles FBAR and FATCA into packages, but Form 5472 is not a prominently advertised service.
+Their 4.0 Trustpilot (lowest among dedicated expat firms) shows complaints about communication delays and pricing surprises.

-H&R Block can technically handle any IRS form through its business services division, but the expat tier is marketed to US citizens abroad.
-Non-resident LLC compliance would likely require their premium business services with quote-based pricing.
-The 1.2 Trustpilot reflects the domestic operation, not expat quality, but it signals organizational issues.
+H&R Block can handle any IRS form through its business services division, but the expat tier targets US citizens abroad.
+Non-resident LLC compliance would go through their premium business services at quote-based pricing.
+The 1.2 Trustpilot reflects the domestic operation, not the expat team specifically -- but it is not a confidence-builder.

-TFX (Taxes for Expats) has prepared expat returns for 20+ years and claims coverage in 190+ countries.
-The $450 base is competitive, and the educational content (country-specific tax guides) is extensive.
-Form 5472 support is not prominently listed, which may indicate it is handled on a case-by-case basis rather than as a standard service.
+TFX has prepared expat returns for 20+ years across 190+ countries.
+The $450 base is competitive.
+Form 5472 is not prominently listed, which usually means it is case-by-case rather than a standard offering.

 How much does a non-resident LLC filing actually cost?